June 8th is World Oceans Day

 The concept for a “World Ocean Day” was first proposed in 1992 by the Government of Canada at the Earth Summit in Rio de Janeiro.
 As a result of a United Nations General Assembly resolution passed in December 2008, World Oceans Day is now officially recognized by the UN as June 8th each year.

-Since 2002, The Ocean Project and the World Ocean Network have helped to promote and coordinate World Oceans Day events worldwide with aquariums, zoos, museums, conservation organizations, universities, schools, and businesses.
-Each year an increasing number of countries and organizations have been marking June 8th as an opportunity to celebrate our world ocean and our personal connection to the sea.
+Since 2002, The Ocean Project has been the lead organization promoting and coordinating World Oceans Day events worldwide with aquariums, zoos, museums, conservation organizations, universities, schools, and businesses.
+We collaborate with all organizations, including the World Ocean Network, the World Association of Zoos and Aquariums and the Association of Zoos and Aquariums.
+Each year an increasing number of countries and organizations mark June 8th as an opportunity to celebrate our world ocean and our personal connection to the sea.

 Together, we also developed and widely circulated a petition to the United Nations urging them to officially recognize World Oceans Day.
 With help from our Partner organizations, tens of thousands of people from all parts of the world signed online or paper copies of the petition.
 Congratulations to all for helping to make this happen!

 Designation of World Oceans Day provided an important boost to those organizations and individuals who have been deeply committed to ocean conservation.
 Official UN designation is another important step toward improving the health of our world’s ocean.

 Now we need your help to grow this event and its positive impact.
 We hope you will be involved in planning or participating in a World Oceans Day celebration near you!

 Please visit the rest of the World Oceans Day website to list your event, get celebration ideas, access the media and outreach kit, and more.